paoloriccardi/paoloriccardi.github.io/whoami.md

 ##### Who am I?

 My name is Paolo Riccardi and I've been a Computer Science enthusiast since childhood.
-I knew I was hooked in from the first moment I saw that boxy cursor of my older brother Commodore 64.
+I knew I was hooked in from the moment when, as a child, I saw for the first time the blinking, boxy cursor of my older brother's Commodore 64.

-I switched from Logo and Basic to Pascal and electric guitars in High School.
-I discovered Slackware and fell in love with Linux and Open Source and more broadly with Hacking as a mindset.
+I switched from Logo and Basic to Pascal and electric guitars in High School, then I discovered Slackware and fell in love with Linux and Open Source and more broadly with Hacking as a mindset.

-While at University I started using regularly C and Java, which were joined over the years by Php, Objective C and Python... and I've just bought a Go manual which is on top of my tech books backlog.
+While at University I started using regularly C and Java, which were joined over the years by Php, Objective C and Python... and by the way I've just bought a Go [handbook](https://www.oreilly.com/library/view/learning-go/9781492077206/){:target="_blank"} which is on top of my tech books backlog.

 While at University I discovered distributed systems under the form of process calculus and concurrency theory.
 Although under a less theoretical perspective, distributed systems are still nowadays my favourite area of technical expertise.

 Over the years, before I knew it, my passion became my full time job.
 Now I live in Tuscany (Italy), where I graduated in Computer Science (BS & MS) and where I work as Solution Architect for a consulting company.

+##### Reach out

+I no longer keep my personal contact information on this page, so should you need to reach out, you can visit my Linkedin [profile](https://www.linkedin.com/in/paolo-riccardi-71795a85/en){:target="_blank"} and drop me a message or ask me my personal contacts there.

 ##### What else?